DOI-USGS/planetary-sdi/content/moon/strategy/roadmap.md

 ### Objective 7
-Support the public release of all Lunar SDI publicized and promoted data products and APIs.
+Promote and publicize the release of data products that conform to the [standards]({{< ref "../standards/_index.md" >}} ) and policies enumerated within the Lunar SDI.

 #### Anticipated Outcomes
-A published clearing house identifying the Lunar SDI stanards compliant data portals that data users know are well documented and highly interoperable.
+A published clearing house identifying the Lunar SDI standards compliant data portals that data users know are well documented and highly interoperable.
+Data producers can reasonably assume that their data products will interoperate with all other data products promoted within the Lunar SDI.

 #### Approach
 The Lunar SDI working group will promote data made available under [FAIR](https://www.go-fair.org/fair-principles/) data principles and the spatial standards defined by the Lunar SDI.
 Our approach to data product and API release follows the guidelines described in the NASA Scientific Information policy for the Science Mission Directorate ([SPD-41a](https://science.nasa.gov/science-red/s3fs-public/atoms/files/SMD-information-policy-SPD-41a.pdf)).
 Specifically, data formats will be machine readable to allow for automated processing and will include robust, standards-compliant metadata.
 All data, APIs, and software will be released under an open license, and will be indexed as part of the appropriate NASA catalog (i.e., either data or software).
 Lunar SDI working group promoted repositories will also adhere to standards for accessibility of all electronic and information technology for people with disabilities and with a principle of non-discriminatory data access so that all users will be treated equally.